hyperledger-labs/fabric-operations-console/packages/athena/docs/permission_apis.md

 ```

 ## 11. Get User Info
-This api returns data about the current user based on his session and a few settings for the IBP console.
+This api returns data about the current user based on his session and a few settings for the console.
 If there is no session, the user related fields will be empty.

 dsh todo - we should remove fields common to the GET settings api.